Labelled well-quasi-order for permutation classes: The Substitution Decomposition

-Equipped with the restrictions on automorphism that Proposition~\ref{prop:klavik} imposes, we now show that, given two labelings of the same simple permutation, then the corresponding inversion graphs are isomorphic if and only if the two labelings are related by a symmetry.
+Equipped with the restrictions imposed by Proposition~\ref{prop:klavik}, we now show that given two labelings of the same simple permutation, the corresponding inversion graphs are isomorphic if and only if the two labelings are related by a symmetry.
 To state this result formally, we first need some notation.
-Given an $L$-labeled permutation $(\sigma,\ell_\sigma)$, we denote by $(\sigma^{-1},\ell^{-1}_\sigma)$, $(\sigma^{\text{rc}},\ell^{\text{rc}}_\sigma)$ and $((\sigma^{\text{rc}})^{-1},(\ell^{\text{rc}}_\sigma)^{-1})$ the $L$-labeled permutations obtained by applying each of the three graph-preserving symmetries to $\sigma$, whilst preserving the label of each entry, as illustrated in Figure~\ref{fig-labeling-symmetry}.
-Technically, if $\sigma$ has length $n$, then
+Given an {$L$-labelled} permutation $(\sigma,\ell_\sigma)$, we denote by $(\sigma^{-1},\ell^{-1}_\sigma)$, $(\sigma^{\text{rc}},\ell^{\text{rc}}_\sigma)$, and $((\sigma^{\text{rc}})^{-1},(\ell^{\text{rc}}_\sigma)^{-1})$ the {$L$-labelled} permutations obtained by applying each of the three graph-preserving symmetries to~$\sigma$, whilst preserving the label of each entry, as illustrated in Figure~\ref{fig-labeling-symmetry}.
+If~$\sigma$ has length $n$ then the resulting label functions can be described by